MattCza/Employee-API/README.md

 ---
 ## Step 9:
-Create Update Employee by ID.
+Update Employee by ID.
+It can be done better - what if there are null values?
+Not Post but Update :)

 Service:
 ```